Female Immigration Depot 1848 – 1886

 World Heritage-listed for its convict history, Hyde Park Barracks has also played an integral role in Australian immigration.
 In 1848, the barracks was transformed to house Sydney’s female Immigration Depot, much needed due to the increasing numbers of free immigrants arriving in the colony.

 For 38 years it provided temporary shelter and a safe haven for an estimated 40,000 immigrant women, some accompanied by their children.
 By day the women waited to be collected by friends or family, or to be employed from the hiring room on the ground floor.
 At night they slept on simple iron beds in dormitories.
 They all made the difficult decision to leave their homelands and take their chance for a new life in a land of opportunity.

-In this new display, a handful of individual stories of the immigrant women are pieced together from official records, family research, oral histories, photographs and archaeological artefacts.
-Simple iron beds also on display, set the scene of the dormitories where the women once stayed, and wooden trunks contain selected personal stories and remnants of every day and precious items the women left behind at the depot.
+In this display, a handful of individual stories of the immigrant women were pieced together from official records, family research, oral histories, photographs and archaeological artefacts.
+Simple iron beds also on display, set the scene of the dormitories where the women once stayed, and wooden trunks contained selected personal stories and remnants of every day and precious items the women left behind at the depot.

 These artefacts are among 130,000 items found by archaeologists beneath the floors of the main building.
 The women are long gone, but these remnants of their simple belongings have survived, connecting us with the women and allowing us a glimpse into their lives and living conditions.

-With hundreds of thousands of descendants of the women in the community today, the Female Immigration Depot display contains a family album, giving descendants the opportunity to share stories.
+With hundreds of thousands of descendants of the women in the community today, the Female Immigration Depot display contained a family album, giving descendants the opportunity to share stories.

 Perhaps your ancestor stayed here?
 If so, we’d love to hear from you!